The Wedding Camels

 The Wedding Camels is an ethnographic film directed by David MacDougall and Judith MacDougall, filmed in 1974 and released in 1980 (108 min., Turkana with English subtitles), that examines the negotiations and cultural practices that surround the tradition of the Turkana people of Kenya of giving a bridewealth before a wedding.
 The film was funded and distributed by the University of California Extension Center for Media.

 Overview

 The film is observational in style and the Turkana subjects speak for themselves through subtitles, rather than being spoken about through narration.
 The MacDougalls' films fit into the forefront of the movement away from narration and towards observational and participatory cinema in the 1970s and 1980s.
 The husband and wife team have made several ethnographic films.
 The Wedding Camels is the second of three they made about the Turkana, the others being Lorang's Way and A Wife Among Wives.
-The trilogy is referred to as Turkana Conversations, which speaks to the fact that the McDougalls seem to specialize in forming a comfortable relationship with their subjects that allows them to enter into their private world and record not just interviews, but private conversations among families and community members.
+The trilogy is referred to as Turkana Conversations, which speaks to the fact that the MacDougalls seem to specialize in forming a comfortable relationship with their subjects that allows them to enter into their private world and record not just interviews, but private conversations among families and community members.